a-saven/foodwars_truffle/hardhat/README.md

 npx hardhat run scripts/deploy.ts
 # to comple, deploy and pass contract address and abi to next app
 npx hardhat dev --contract YouContractName
+# same as above but with a name
+yarn dev --name=YouContractName
 ```